microsoft/semantic-kernel/docs/decisions/0055-dotnet-azureopenai-stable-version-strategy.md

 ---
 # These are optional elements.
 Feel free to remove any of them.
-status: proposed
+status: accepted
 contact: rogerbarreto
-date: 2024-10-02
+date: 2024-10-03
-deciders: sergeymenshykh, markwallace, rogerbarreto, westey-m, dmytrostruk,
+deciders: sergeymenshykh, markwallace, rogerbarreto, westey-m, dmytrostruk, evchaki
 consulted: crickman
 ---